J-manLans/game-launcher/Laboration_1/README.md

 Then it shall go on to notify the client the job is done, reverts the ``gotClient`` boolean back to false and check the ``shutdown`` flag if it should reenter the while loop.

 ### TreadManager
+**The ``ThreadManager`` class** will be responsible for managing a fixed pool of worker threads, allowing clients to borrow threads for tasks and returning them to the pool when finished.
+It will also provide a mechanism for gracefully shutting down all threads when no more clients are available.
+The class will be designed as a singleton to ensure that only one instance of the ``ThreadManager`` exists throughout the application.

+The constructor will be private in order to enforce the singleton pattern, preventing external instantiation.
+Upon initialization, it will create five ``WorkerThread`` instances, name them, and immediately start them.
+These threads will be added to the ``workerThreads`` ``ArrayList`` for client use.

+The main methods in this class will be ``getThread()`` and ``returnThread()``.
+Besides them a common getter for a variable will be implemented to retrieve data about thread utilizations for statistical purposes and the ``shutdown()`` method utilized at the end of the program to exit gracefully.

+The ``getThread()`` method will retrieve a ``WorkerThread`` from the pool.
+If no threads are available, the calling thread will wait until one is returned.
+This method is synchronized on ``poolLock`` to ensure thread safety.
+If the ``workerThread``s list is empty, the thread will wait for notification before proceeding.
+Once a thread is available, it will increment the ``threadUtilizations`` counter and remove the first ``WorkerThread`` from the list before returning it.

+The ``returnThread()`` method will also be synchronized on the ``poolLock`` object, notifying any waiting threads in ``getThread()`` that a thread is now available.

+**Finally, the ``shutdown()`` method** will be called from the main method when all clients have completed their tasks.
+It will iterate over each worker thread, invoking their ``shutdown()`` method, and then wait for their termination using **join()**, clearing the thread pool afterward.

+### Aditional Considerations

+**There is also the option** to implement the ``Runnable`` interface for both the ``Client`` and ``WorkerThread`` classes.
+While the current design is straightforward, relying on direct thread extension, using ``Runnable`` could offer greater flexibility for future changes.

+One significant advantage of implementing ``Runnable`` is the ability to separate the thread's execution logic from its lifecycle management, allowing for easier code reuse.
+For instance, if we later need to extend the ``Client`` class or introduce new functionality, we could do so without modifying the threading behavior, minimizing the risk of breaking existing code.

+However, this approach would involve additional boilerplate code and complexity in the current implementation.
+As it stands, should the need arise to extend the ``Client`` class, a refactor of the codebase would be necessary to accommodate the changes, which could be a more cumbersome process.

+In summary, while implementing ``Runnable`` can enhance design flexibility and maintainability in the long run, it comes at the cost of added complexity and initial overhead.

 ## Discussion
 ### Purpose Fulfillment